chw081/Personal-Email-Agent/README.md

 An AI-powered email management application that helps users organize, prioritize, and understand their inbox.
 Built as a full-stack project with a Next.js frontend and a FastAPI backend.

 > **Status:** Active development — not production-ready.
-Gmail integration and rule-based analysis work locally as an MVP; LLM-powered analysis, persistence, and production auth are planned.
+Gmail integration and Gemini-powered analysis work locally as an MVP; persistence, production auth, and advanced agent workflows are planned.

 ---